 Succulents and other desert plants are well adapted to hot, dry conditions, making them the default option for drought-tolerant containers.
 But experience has taught me that many perennials, shrubs, and annuals will graciously accept a more relaxed watering schedule than the daily drench that many potted plants require.
-The containers on the following pages contain some of my favorites, which should need to be watered only once or twice a week, even during the hottest days of summer.
+The containers below contain some of my favorites, which should need to be watered only once or twice a week, even during the hottest days of summer.

 A cool collection of foliage shines in the shade

 Siting containers out of direct sun is a great water-saving strategy; soil stays cooler, so there’s less evaporation.
 All of the plants in this foliage-focused grouping will thrive in your favorite shady retreat from the summer heat.
 Convex-leaf Japanese holly, foxtail ferns, and ‘Big Blue’ lily turf lend verticality and lovely fine leaf textures.
 ‘Silver Heart’ brunnera, ‘Green Spice’ heuchera, and ‘Snow Fever’ hellebore all offer shimmering pale leaves and remarkable toughness.
 Dark notes are provided by black mondo grass and ‘Black Scallop’ ajuga.

 - Convex-leaf Japanese holly (Ilex crenata ‘Convexa’, USDA Hardiness Zones 6–9)

 - ‘Silver Heart’ brunnera (Brunnera macrophylla ‘Silver Heart’, Zones 4–8)

 - Black mondo grass (Ophiopogon planiscapus ‘Nigrescens’, Zones 6–11)